MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 - Only scale out when necessary, and when not testing, scale in.
 Ultimately this ensures there's no idle compute resources in test environments.
 - Consider optimized platform services like containers over testing in a VM, utilizing the platform to reduce maintenance.

-## Consider caching when using CI/CD agents
+### Consider caching when using CI/CD agents

-Using caching mechanisms during CI/CD can reduce compute time and thus carbon emissions.
+Using caching mechanisms during CI/CD can reduce compute time and, thus, carbon emissions.

-*Green Software Foundation alignment*: [Energy Efficiency](https://learn.microsoft.com/en-us/azure/architecture/framework/sustainability/sustainability-design-principles?branch=main#energy-efficiency)
+_Green Software Foundation alignment: [Energy Efficiency](sustainability-design-principles.md#energy-efficiency)_

 **Recommendation:**

-- Store results from steps in a cache and reuse them when possible between different CI/CD runs.
+- Store results from steps in a cache and re-use them between different CI/CD runs when possible.
-- Use a cache that is local to the CI/CD agent (if agent is self-hosted) to further reduce data transfers and emissions.
+- If the CI/CD agent is self-hosted, use a cache local to the agent to further reduce data transfers and emissions.

-## Split large code repositories
+### Split large code repositories

-Splitting large repositories into smaller ones can help in CI/CD phase where only the parts of the code that have changed are compiled.
+Splitting large repositories can help the CI/CD phases, where only the parts of the code that have changed are compiled.
 This reduces compute time, which ultimately lowers carbon emissions.

-*Green Software Foundation alignment*: [Energy Efficiency](https://learn.microsoft.com/en-us/azure/architecture/framework/sustainability/sustainability-design-principles?branch=main#energy-efficiency)
+_Green Software Foundation alignment: [Energy Efficiency](sustainability-design-principles.md#energy-efficiency)_

+**Recommendation:**

+- Split large code repositories, separating main code from libraries and dependencies.
+- Publish and re-use artifacts and libraries of code that are common across multiple repositories.

 **Recommendation:**